 Because cysts are often shed intermittently, three stool specimens should be obtained at approximately 48-hour intervals.
-Examination of these specimens permits detection of the organism in most cases.
 The chance of finding cysts in a light infection increases if the stool specimen is subjected to a concentration method, such as the zinc sulfate centrifugal flotation technique.

 Other tests that can be used for diagnosing giardiasis are collection and examination of fluid from the duodenum or biopsy of the small intestine, but these require tests that involve expense and discomfort.
 The string test is a more comfortable method for obtaining a sample of duodenal fluid.
 For the string test, a gelatin capsule that contains a loosely-woven string is swallowed.
 One end of the string protrudes from the capsule and is taped to the patient's outer cheek.
 Over several hours, the gelatin capsule dissolves in the stomach, and the string uncoils, with the last 12 inches or so passing into the duodenum.
 In the duodenum the string absorbs a small amount of duodenal fluid.
 The string then is untapped from the cheek and is removed.
 The collected duodenal fluid is expressed from the string and is examined under the microscope.